ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/create.rst

         "description": "Tag description goes here"
     }

-For example, the following request will create a Tag named **Ransomware**:
+For example, the following request will create a Tag named **Ransomware** in your Organization:

 .. code::